German-Mexican Energy Partnership

 Lead executing agency: Mexican Secretariat of Energy (SENER)

-- Transparency in the oil and gas sector.
+- Information and transparency in the oil and gas sector